Portland’s Vision Zero Action Plan sets out specific, measurable actions to move toward zero traffic deaths or serious injuries on Portland streets.

 - 49% of all pedestrian crashes occur in low-light conditions

-Many actions to make walking safer are set out in PedPDX, Portland’s new pedestrian plan.
+Many actions to make walking safer are set out in PedPDX, Portland’s pedestrian plan.
 PedPDX prioritizes sidewalk and crossing improvements to make walking safer and more comfortable across the city.

 |Change signal timing and operations to make it safer to cross the street|